 This post is Part 4 in a series based on a presentation I recently did.
 The rest of the posts can be found here.

 I have some friends who joke that there’s some debate over whether I really qualify as a renal patient.
-This is because compared to what some of them have lived through, and in many cases are still dealing with, my own circumstances look like a walk in the park.
-I have a successful transplant, so surely my life should be completely fine and sorted, I’m very lucky, so I certainly shouldn’t be complaining of any problems, because all my ducks are in a row…
+Compared to what some of them have lived through, and in many cases are still dealing with, my own circumstances look like a walk in the park.
+I have a successful transplant, so surely my life should be completely fine and sorted.
+I’m very lucky, so I certainly shouldn’t be complaining of any problems.
+All my ducks are in a row…

 Only they’re not.
 Many days, this is closer to my reality!

-While I’m absolutely not suggesting that I don’t realise how lucky I am, I do believe that comparison is a dangerous road to go down in situations like this.
+I’m absolutely not suggesting that I don’t realise how lucky I am, but I do believe that comparison is a dangerous road to go down in situations like this.
 In my case, it led to a huge amount of guilt, and an awful lot of questions.

 Why was I struggling so much, with anxiety, lack of motivation, and probably a bit more depression than I realised.
 Why was I feeling this way?
 After all, I was one of the lucky ones.
-I knew so many other people who were “worse” than me, and not only were they coping ok, they were thriving!
+I knew so many other people who were “worse” than me, and not only were they coping, they were thriving!
 Whenever I thought about them and then thought about myself, I fell short every single time.
 How could I not?
 My lack of resilience felt embarrassing.

 “You don’t need help, you just need to get a grip!”

 The shame and criticism shouted at me by the little voice inside my head meant that for far too long, I didn’t ask for help.
-Feeling as if I shouldn’t be struggling as much as I was had become a huge barrier preventing me from getting the help I needed to deal with what by this point had become some quite significant mental health difficulties.
+Feeling as if I shouldn’t be struggling as much as I was had become a barrier preventing me from getting the help I needed to deal with what by this point had become some quite significant mental health difficulties.